windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 # The Fastest Mouse Clicker for Windows

-## [Official Download](https://gitlab.com/mashanovedad/The-Fastest-Mouse-Clicker-for-Windows/-/raw/master/WindowsInstaller/Install_TheFastestMouseClicker_2.5.3.2.exe?inline=false) - The latest version 2.5.3.2 - Jun 17 2020
+## [Official Download](https://gitlab.com/mashanovedad/The-Fastest-Mouse-Clicker-for-Windows/-/raw/master/WindowsInstaller/Install_TheFastestMouseClicker_2.5.3.3.exe?inline=false) - The latest version 2.5.3.3 - Jul 15 2020

 ### Free and fast, open source, full-featured, statically-linked mouse auto clicker for Windows written in vanilla C++.
 Uses hardware-limited arrayed Win32 SendInput() calls to reach up to 100000 clicks/s.
 Supports command line, random clicks and sequences of clicks (since v.2.5.3.2).

 Please update your links: URL <span style="color:orange">https://sourceforge.net/projects/fast-mouse-clicker-pro/ is obsolete</span> and points to the wrong location.
 Official site is here.

-### What's New - The latest version 2.5.3.2 - Jun 17 2020
+### What's New - The latest version 2.5.3.3 - Jul 15 2020

 * BRAND NEW Group App to record/play sequences of clicks!
 * Fixed Help text to reflect brand new 'Run group app' button.
 * Fixed 'Can't stop the clicking' bug.
 * Few tiny bug fixes
+* Few fixes in Windows Installer

 Industry standard free open source mouse auto clicker emulates Windows clicks EXTREMELY QUICKLY via arrays of 1-1000 mouse events in Win32 SendInput(), making up to 100 000 clicks per second.
 Brand new group clicking support, Command line for batch files, Auto-save on exit, Random clicking, App's window always topmost are supported.
 This compact standalone program is compiled and statically linked by gnu/gcc compiler and supports all the Windows 7 to 10 and Linux via Wine emulator.
 This clicker is the best for incremental games: Cooking, Soda, Minecraft etc.